Skip to main content

 Yes.
 Spravato (esketamine) is a Schedule III Controlled Substance in the United States.

-Spravato is rapid acting nasal spray used conjunction with an oral antidepressant, for use in adults with treatment-resistant depression.
+Spravato is rapid acting nasal spray used with or without with an oral antidepressant for adults with treatment-resistant depression.

 Spravato is also used with an oral antidepressant to treat depressive symptoms in adults with major depressive disorder (MDD) with suicidal thoughts or actions.